 As a mum, you’re highly familiar with the concept of care but you might be far less familiar with self-care.
 You’re constantly thinking about your little ones, which means that you may overlook the moments when you should really take time for yourself.
 In this article, we’ll look at the top three ways in which mums of whatever age can practice self-care.
-That’s not an indulgence when you’re raising kids: it’s essential for your physical and mental health, and a way to make you a happier and more vibrant role model for your children.
+That’s not an indulgence when you’re raising kids: it’s essential for your physical and mental health, and a way to make you a happier and a more vibrant role model for your children.

 Support